Welcome to Everything you want to know about The Celts

-If you have the opportunity to come in person to Crawford Bay, BC and take in our courses taught at our school, you'll hear more information, on the Celts and the Vikings, not shared here, as well as live music.
+If you have the opportunity to come in person and take in our courses taught at our Victoria, BC school, you'll hear more information, on the Celts and the Vikings, not shared here, as well as live music.
 We'd love to hear your stories too!!

 In no time, you'll be dancing, sharing some good mead or ale and adding to the rooms boasts and toasts.
 We Northern European Celts and Vikings are waiting for you.

 Having and event?
 We offer lots of props to choose from as well as great musicians and entertainers.
 This will be the icing for your Celtic or Viking medieval style event.
 Need some costumes or warrior gear?
 We shall help you there too. ...
 Or Maybe you are the studious type and want to study Celtic ritual, dance, music and beliefs, or have a you have a gift.
 If so you might want to take a course from our Druid/Bard schools.
 See here.